 Research, Define, Design, Test were all allocated a week with a human centered design approach to reduce risk and uncertainty.

-This research informed the user group I wished to target for the app; millennials aged 22-35.
+This research informed the user group; millennials aged 22-35.

 Participants were more likely to look for care information when something goes wrong, otherwise they rely heavily on intuition and trial and error.